Jennifer L. Alexander, Esq.

 Ms. Alexander also assists communities in rule making and drafting amendments to promote community living.
 She has also assisted in contested association elections and helps to ensure that associations are in full compliance with the Radburn Act.
-Additionally, Ms. Alexander assists community associations in negotiating Municipal Services Agreements to insure her clients receive the services they are entitled to or the reimbursement equivalent.
+Additionally, Ms. Alexander assists community associations in negotiating Municipal Services Agreements to ensure her clients receive the services they are entitled to or the reimbursement equivalent.

 After filing an injunction, Ms. Alexander recently obtained a court order to stop the New Jersey Department of Transportation from blasting during a road construction project on Route 46 in Passaic County.
 The injunction successfully prevented likely damage to condominium association property that would have been incurred by the blasting – the homes referenced were built on a cliff with retaining walls constructed on fill.

-Ms. Alexander negotiated an easement agreement with a municipality to ensure culvert repairs and restriction on easement rights so as to not impede on her client's property.
+Ms. Alexander negotiated an easement agreement with a municipality to ensure culvert repairs and restriction on easement rights to not impede on her client's property.
 Additionally, she assisted a homeowner in Morris County by negotiating with the municipality to adjust easements on their property.
 This ensured that a culvert was built to facilitate water run-off away from the property.

 Ms. Alexander was also successful in having a tenant evicted for not paying rent and subsequently mediating a harassment charge initiated by the tenant against the landlord.
 She also oversees the Collections Department, which works on behalf of community association clients to collect payments of delinquent maintenance fees and charges.

 Ms. Alexander regularly speaks on community association topics at Community Association Institute – New Jersey Chapter seminars, the annual NJ Cooperator Expo, the NJAA, the POA and for management companies.
 She also lectures and delivers seminars on Federal Fair Housing regulations and other issues of concern to landlords.
 She hosted an ICLE Webinar, entitled "Bankruptcy Basics for the Residential Real Estate Lawyer."
 Additionally, she is honored to regularly present at NJAA, CAM and CAI Seminars, including "Fair Housing and Beyond" and "The Board Leadership Development Workshop".
 Ms. Alexander also was invited to be a guest speaker at Rutgers Real Estate Center.